Skin cancer is at the top of two important lists:

 The rising incidence of melanoma in the past 25 years deserves our attention.
 The yearly percentage increase speaks for itself: 2.6%.
 Now multiply that by 25 years.
 As is the case with most cancers, skin cancer rates rise as we age and tend to be higher in males than females.

-We have a Naturopathic doctor with a focus in oncology at The Nardella Clinic.
+We have a Naturopathic doctor with a focus in cancer care at The Nardella Clinic.
 She possesses the experience and qualifications to perform regular cancer checkups.
 For skin cancer these check ups are especially important if you have fair skin, light hair, multiple moles, irregular skin tone, or spend a lot of your time in the sun or tanning salons.

 Yes, tanning salons.
 The radiation tanning beds emit are a direct cause of cancer.
 Just avoid them.